MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/tmpnam-s-wtmpnam-s.md

 ---
 # tmpnam_s, _wtmpnam_s

 Generate names you can use to create temporary files.
-These are versions of [tmpnam and _wtmpnam](tempnam-wtempnam-tmpnam-wtmpnam.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).
+These are versions of [tmpnam and _wtmpnam](tempnam-wtempnam-tmpnam-wtmpnam.md) with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).

 ## Syntax